 Wheat is grown in most Michigan counties in most years.
-The graph at right shows the seven districts of the Michigan Wheat Program and the average annual quantity of wheat grown in each district (given in thousands of bushels).
+The graph at right shows the eight districts of the Michigan Wheat Program and the average annual quantity of wheat grown in each district (given in thousands of bushels).

 Weather conditions such as an early winter or a late fall harvest of corn and soybeans, often result in less wheat being planted.
 Worldwide market pricing and a farmers’ crop rotation also impact the amount of wheat planted.

 On average, farmers plant slightly more than 500,000 acres of wheat annually.
 In 2011, a record production year, farmers harvested 51 million bushels of wheat.
 The five-year average production figure is closer to 39 million bushels.

 Average yield in the Great Lakes state is 76 bushels per acre, which is well above the national average yield of 40 bushels per acre.
 There are six different classes of wheat, and several varieties of each class are grown for different market attributes.
 Michigan produces both red and white winter wheat.

 Michigan’s top-five wheat producing counties are Huron, Sanilac, Lenawee, Tuscola and Saginaw.